hashicorp/terraform-provider-azurerm/website/docs/r/api_management_custom_domain.html.markdown

 ---

-A `proxy` block supports the following:
+A `gateway` block supports the following:

 -> **Tip:** The default proxy hostname ending with `.azure-api.net` must not be added as it will be automatically created by Azure and ignored by Terraform.